QuarkNerd/blog/nwolverson/_posts/2013-09-10-typescript-0.9.md

 [Underscore.js](http://underscorejs.org).
 This provides
 a bunch of utility functions for working on lists and collections (familiar to the functional programmer/LINQ user, and some of which are in some JS implementations but not present on all browsers).
-Prior to 0.9, many types would incorporate `any`, eg `rest` which returns the rest of a list after skipping the first (or first n) element(s):
+Prior to 0.9, many types would incorporate `any`, e.g. `rest` which returns the rest of a list after skipping the first (or first n) element(s):

 {% highlight javascript %}